-I am a Licensed Clinical Therapist and a Certified Mindfulness Teacher – Professional Level, International Mindfulness Teachers Association trained through UC Berkeley’s Greater Good Science Center.
-I have a psychotherapy practice in Libertyville, Illinois offering individual and relational therapy as well as training in meditation and mindfulness.
-I have a bachelor’s degree in Philosophy and Psychology, as well as a Master’s degree in Clinical Psychology.
+I am a Licensed Clinical Therapist and a Certified Mindfulness Teacher at the Professional Level, trained by the International Mindfulness Teachers Association through UC Berkeley’s Greater Good Science Center.
+I run a psychotherapy practice in Libertyville, Illinois, offering individual and relational therapy, as well as training in meditation and mindfulness.
+I hold a bachelor’s degree in Philosophy and Psychology and a Master’s degree in Clinical Psychology.

-My approach to psychotherapy is transformative and holistic, integrating neuropsychology, somatic therapy (body-oriented), Somatic Resiliency work, Internal Family Systems, and Polyvagal theory (working directly with the nervous system).
+My approach to psychotherapy is transformative and holistic, integrating neuropsychology, somatic therapy (body-oriented), Somatic Resiliency work, Internal Family Systems, and Polyvagal theory, which involves working directly with the nervous system.

-In my early 20’s I read the words, “I teach one thing and one thing only, suffering and the end of suffering”.
-Those words of the Buddha resonated with my deepest desire to know inner peace.
-As a result, I began a daily meditation practice and attending longer meditation retreats.
-The inner wisdom, compassion and peace I experienced grew into the foundation for how I show up for others both as a therapist and meditation teacher.
-The foundation of my work is a therapeutic relationship that is built on compassion, acceptance, trust, and understanding.
+In my early twenties, I came across the statement, “I teach one thing and one thing only: suffering and the end of suffering.”
+These words of the Buddha resonated deeply with my desire for inner peace.
+This inspired me to establish a daily meditation practice and attend longer meditation retreats.
+The inner wisdom, compassion, and peace I gained became the foundation for how I serve others as both a therapist and a meditation teacher.
+The core of my work is a therapeutic relationship built on compassion, acceptance, trust, and understanding.

-It is my passion to accompany people on their journey.
-My clients and meditation students appreciate my ability to be present with them in a kind and non-judgmental way.
-Guiding people in the process of uncovering their inner goodness, strength and wisdom is a profound joy in my life.
+I am passionate about accompanying people on their journeys.
+My clients and meditation students appreciate my ability to be present with them in a kind and non-judgmental manner.
+Guiding individuals in uncovering their inner goodness, strength, and wisdom brings me great joy.

 Certified Mindfulness Teacher